jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 * is it above the weight limit?
 * was the number for a floor pushed?

-The :ref:`truth table` for when the doors are :green:`clear` and the button for a floor is :green:`pushed` is
+The :ref:`truth table` for when the doors are :green:`clear` and the button for a floor is :green:`pushed`, is:

 ==============  ==================  ==================  ===============
 doors           weight limit        floor number        output